deftio/fr_math/README.md

 [![License](https://img.shields.io/badge/License-BSD%202--Clause-blue.svg)](https://opensource.org/licenses/BSD-2-Clause)

-# FR_Math a Fixed Point Math library for embedded systems
+# FR_Math a C Language Fixed Point Math lib for embedded systems
-(c) 2000-2023  M. A. Chatterjee

 ## Overview

-FR_mathroutines are a small set of fixed-radix functions written in C (and exported to C++ as well) for integer math / fixed radix operations.
-This allows the computation of fractional quantities with only integer registers but with an eye towards performance rather than just packing floating point equivalents in integer registers.
-This means that implementations were chosen to minimize the need for overflow tests and similar bounds checking.
+FR_Math is a small library provding a small set of fixed-radix functions written in C (and exported to C++ as well) for integer math / fixed radix operations.

-This library allows the programmer to choose the radix point (number of fractional bits) for all operations - so one can have 11.4 or 10.5 operations on the fly (where 11 and 10 are left of the radix point and 4 and 5 represent number of fractional bits respectively).
-This is useful when using large quantities such occur in frequency domain math operation such as fourier analysis.

 A highlevel list of of operations is here:

 * fixed-radix multiply/add/sub with saturation
 * trig operations sin,cos, tan and inverse (asin, acos, atan)
+* quick interpoloation
 * log, log2, log10
 * exp, pow2, pow10
 * floor / ceil / trun (in fixed radix)
 * conversions from degrees / radians/ grads / freq without loss of precision even at high bit packing
-* coordinate transformations
+* 2D coordinate transformations (rotate / translate / scale between local and global coordinates)
-* printing of fixed radix numbers over serial
+* printing of fixed radix numbers over serial (e.g. print a signed fixed radix number to serial consoles)
+* the library has no dependcies and compiles on all C targets with no floating point libraries or emulation needed.

+FR_Math allows the computation of fractional quantities with only integer registers but with an eye towards performance rather than just packing floating point equivalents in integer registers.
+The implementations here were chosen to minimize the need for overflow tests and similar bounds checking.

+This library allows the programmer to choose the radix point (number of fractional bits) for all operations - so one can have 11.4 or 10.5 operations on the fly (where 11 and 10 are left of the radix point and 4 and 5 represent number of fractional bits respectively).
+This is useful when using large quantities such occur in frequency domain math operation such as fourier analysis.

 ## History